 Tools Needed:Good Cook Touch Whisk and 2qt Sauce Pan

-1. In a 2qt saucepan, combine vinegar, beets, sugar, and salt.
+1. In a 2qt saucepan, add vinegar, water, beets, sugar, and salt.
+The added water will make the beet mixture less vinegary, but still potent enough to dye the beets.
 Boil until the beet is tender, about 15-20 minutes.
 Allow to cool completely.

 2. Place hard-boiled eggs in a large zip-top bag with the beet juice.
 Let marinate for at least one hour in the fridge.

 3. Slice eggs in half, remove yolks.
 To the yolks, add mayonnaise, dijon mustard, honey, shallot, and salt.
 Whisk until light and fluffy.
 4. Transfer to a Good Cook icing bag, fitted with a star tip, and pipe yolk mixture into the center of each egg.